balena-io/docs/pages/learn/develop/runtime.md

 **General tips for external media**

-Devices can be selected in many ways, for example by it's device name (`/dev` entry), label, or UUID.
+Devices can be selected in many ways, for example by its device name (`/dev` entry), label, or UUID.
 From a practical point of view, we recommend using labels (`LABEL=...` entries).
 Labels can easily be made the same across multiple cards or thumb drives, while you can still identify each device by their UUID.
 Also, `/dev` entries are not static on some platforms, and their value depends on which order the system brings up the devices.
 Device names or UUIDs are a good choice when you can easily identify or predict their values, for example within the context of a UDev rule.

+__Note:__ You can get a list of device names, labels and filesystem types by running `lsblk -f` (both on the host or container).

 **Mounting**